blazQ/retro-auctions/README.md

 ./setup.sh
 ```

-And it should migrate and test the contract, then start the React Dapp.
+And it should migrate and test the contract, then start the React Dapp as per DAPP Readme.